clastix/kamaji/docs/kamaji-azure-deployment-guide.md

 > Currently, the Kamaji setup, including Admin and Tenant clusters need to be deployed within the same Azure region.
 Cross-regions deployments are not supported.

 ## Access Admin cluster
+In Kamaji, an Admin Cluster is a regular Kubernetes cluster which hosts zero to many Tenant Cluster Control Planes.
+The admin cluster acts as management cluster for all the Tenant clusters and implements Monitoring, Logging, and Governance of all the Kamaji setup, including all Tenant clusters.
+For this guide, we're going to use an instance of Azure Kubernetes Service - AKS as the Admin Cluster.

-Throughout the instructions, shell variables are used to indicate values that you should adjust to your own Azure environment:
+Throughout the following instructions, shell variables are used to indicate values that you should adjust to your own Azure environment:

 ```bash
 source kamaji-azure.env